MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-drop-shipment.md

 ---
-title: Link a Sales Order to a Purchase Order for Direct Shipment (contains video) | Microsoft Docs
+title: Make Drop Shipments (contains video)
 description: Describes how to create a sales order linked to a purchase order to enable shipment directly from the vendor to the customer.
 author: SorenGP
 ms.topic: conceptual